ibrahim-nazari/blog-codeigniter/README.md

-## this blog template is powered in CodeIgniter 4
+## this blog template is powered by CodeIgniter 4

 a blog template with admin panel